daattali/beautiful-jekyll/publications.md

 ---
 layout: page
 title: Publications
-subtitle: Things that i do in free time
+subtitle: Things that i Love to do
 ---

 The collection of my research work that I have done till date.

+*“**Success** is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do.” - **Pele** (Brazilian footballer).*

+*Research motivation - **Desire to face the challenge in solving the unsolved problems**.*

 ---
 ### MediNET: A Deep Learning Approach to Recognize Bangladeshi Ordinary Medicinal Plants using CNN